Philipps Pianella Paganini Model 3

 Rezsö Weiser and Janos Toth, Budapest Hungary.

-Although the exact timing is vague, it is generally thought that it was sometime during the late 1940s or early 1950s when two avid Hungarian collectors, of Budapest, Hungary, purchased all or part of what yet remained of the Philipps mechanical music business residue from Heinrich Voigt of Frankfurt-Höchst, Germany.
-While it cannot be confirmed, it is highly likely that the two Budapest men in this story were Rezsö Weiser and Janos Toth, both of whom were longtime friends, they lived in close proximity with each having a flat in the same building, and both were very familiar with and interested in collecting mechanical music instruments.
+Although the exact timing is vague, it is generally thought that it was sometime during the late 1940s or early 1950s when two avid Hungarian collectors in Budapest, Hungary, purchased all or part of what yet remained of the Philipps mechanical music business residue from Heinrich Voigt of Frankfurt-Höchst, Germany.
+While it cannot be confirmed, it is highly likely that the two Budapest men in this story were Rezsö Weiser and Janos Toth, both of whom were longtime friends who lived in close proximity with each having a flat in the same building, and both were very familiar with and interested in collecting mechanical music instruments.
 Thus, the Philipps residue could have been divided between these two men, but to what extent this might have occurred is unknown.
 It may be that they got nothing but some miscellaneous old parts, or maybe nothing at all.
 And, as the story goes, one of the men had the dream of building up a Paganini Monstre Orchestrion, drawing, at least in part, from the pile of Philipps parts.
 This bit of the story alone suggests that Rezsö Weiser was one of the two men, since he is the only person in Budapest known to have arguably built such an orchestrion.

 Turning our attention temporarily to Janos Toth, he somehow acquired and, like the packrat he seems to have been, managed to store away in cramped and damp "reserve" spaces an astounding number of mechanical music treasures, right along with a tremendous heap of other unrelated stuff, including stacks of church organ pipes, old furniture, film projectors, reels of movie film, electric motors, and a lot of unrecognizable junk combined with heaps of miscellaneous bric-a-brac piled high to the ceiling.
 The locked and bolted stashes were so crammed full of stuff that entry into these so-called "reserves" was extremely difficult, so much so that a close examination of any entombed mechanical music instruments, variously submerged in moldy clutter, was nigh impossible, other than to see dim glimpses of them and confirm that they did actually exist.
-Included in this unlikely and poorly lit hoard were two complete Philipps Paganini Model 10a Violin Orchestras for cinema (movie theater) use, both with duplex (two side-by-side) roll changers; a Welte style 4 orchestrion; a Popper Clarabella orchestrion, a large Bruder fairground organ with a unique oriental facade, and much more, all of which were intact with the furniture casework and/or facade, and some of these long ago disassembled instruments were said to be in playing condition.
+Included in this unlikely and poorly lit hoard were two complete Philipps Paganini Model 10a Violin Orchestras for cinema (movie theater) use, both with duplex (two side-by-side) roll changers; a Welte style 4 orchestrion; a Popper Clarabella orchestrion; a large Bruder fairground organ with a unique oriental facade; and much more, all of which were intact with the furniture casework and/or facade, and some of these long ago disassembled instruments were said to be in playing condition.
 All that was needed, said Toth, was to reassemble them and they would be ready to play!

 But Rezsö Weiser, in stark contrast to his longtime friend, Janos Toth, was not a packrat who disassembled his acquisitions and secreted them away.
 Instead, he seems to have really enjoyed his relatively small collection, perfecting and listening to whatever instruments he kept in his apartment flat.
 How many mechanical music items Rezsö had in his possession at one time or another is unknown, other than it is known for certain that he owned the "Vizy Rezsó Large Orchestriona," which was essentially a Philipps Model 3 Paganini (with trapwork added) somehow interconnected with a Welte Style 6 Concert Orchestrion (sans the case) with three extra roll mechanisms, enhanced instrumentation, and a keyboard added.

 Interior view of Rezsö Weiser's Philipps Paganini Model 3 Geigen Piano.Rezsö was apparently a very resourceful man.
-Postwar Hungary was a communist country with tight import/export controls, and materials were often scarce, especially those special items needed in the restoration of mechanical music machines.
-If, for instance, rubber cloth could not be obtained he would substitute a thin plastic film.
+Postwar Hungary was a communist country with tight import/export controls and materials were often scarce, especially those special items needed in the restoration of mechanical music machines.
+If, for instance, rubberized cloth could not be obtained he would substitute a thin plastic film.
 Odd lengths of plastic tubing were substituted for metal tubing if and when necessary.
 He scrounged up bits of plywood and other wood scraps to make pneumatics, construct wind trunks, and craft other necessary parts.
 And he even devised a way to perforate new Paganini music rolls, but because he did not have access to any kind of mechanical perforator he concocted a way to burn the holes in the paper.
 After his death a box was found in his apartment that had a Paganini tracker bar, a scale stick marked with Paganini notes and control functions, along with a number of Paganini music rolls with perforations made by burning the holes in the paper, an ingenious albeit unconventional way of doing it.
 All in all, Rezsö seemed to have been a highly talented and respected person, one who gained notable stature in his home city of Budapest.

 About 1987 Rezsö Weiser, at the age of 80, suffered a terrible and tragic accident.
 He was attempting to light his gas heater when his clothes caught fire and he was badly burned, whereupon he died of his burns a short time later.
 Joseph Meyer, a friend, was helping Rezsö at the time of his death, and Rezsö left him his apartment and all of its contents.
-For Joseph, the apartment was the only thing he could use and/or sell, and it was filled with the two monstrous orchestrions -- the Philipps Paganini and the Welte Concert Orchestrion chassis.
+For Joseph, the apartment was the only thing he could use and/or sell, and it was filled with the two monstrous orchestrions—the Philipps Paganini and the Welte Concert Orchestrion chassis.
 Nobody would buy them.
 Joseph wrote to museums in Hungary, but they were not interested due to the immense size.
 Even for free nobody would take them.
 But because they were part of Hungary's cultural heritage disposing of the two big instruments required government approval.
 So the instruments were placed on a list and in due time Joseph was able to dismantle and store them elsewhere.
 The Welte was taken apart, with the pumps and reservoirs literally dumped on Rezsö's woodpile.
-(An insert for a record album which included this instrument mentions it was powered by blowers, and so the original pumps might have been removed and stored separately and thus unrecognized as part of the big Welte when it was put in storage.)
-The rest of the Welte, along with the Philipps Paganini, was "professionally" disassembled so that the instruments could be moved through a doorway, and then stored in one of many similar damp cellars situated under the local railroad station.
+(An insert for a record album that included this instrument mentions that it was powered by blowers, and so the original pumps might have been removed and stored separately and thus unrecognized as part of the big Welte when it was put in storage.)
+The rest of the Welte, along with the Philipps Paganini, was "professionally" disassembled, so that the instruments could be moved through a doorway and then stored in one of many similar damp cellars situated under the local railroad station.

 Circa 1981